Remembering 9/11

 Lesson 11: We Need to Help Other Believers

-We need to be good friends with other believers.
-We need to be good examples to one another too.
+We need to be good friends and good examples toward other believers.
 When someone does a good thing, or lives the way God says we should, we should encourage him.

-When a member has to be removed from the church in this way, we still must treat him kindly.
+When a member has to be removed in this way, we still must treat him kindly.
 The difference is that he should then be treated as someone who needs the life changing work of Jesus Christ.
-We should continue to pray for him, and do all we can to encourage him to live in a way that honors God.
-Our goal is always to help the person back to where he is living in the way God says to live.
+We should continue to pray for him, and do all we can to encourage him to sincerely repent, trust in the redeeming work of our Savior, and to live in a way that honors God.
+Our goal is always to help the person back to where he is living as God has commanded us.

 (Bible verses are quoted from the New King James Version of the Bible)